angeles-renjo/gasph-v2/memory-bank/systemPatterns.md

   - `usePreferencesStore`: Manages user preferences (e.g., default fuel type).
   - `useLocationStore`: Manages location state (`location`, `loading`, `error`, `permissionDenied`) and related actions (`initializeLocation`, `refreshLocation`).
 Initialized in `_layout.tsx` and consumed directly in components needing location data.
 This centralizes location logic and prevents redundant fetching.
 - **Integration Pattern**: Zustand stores are often used to provide data to React Query hooks, creating a seamless integration between global state and server state.
 For example, `useLocationStore` provides location data to `useNearbyStations`, and `usePreferencesStore` provides the default fuel type to `useBestPrices`.

+## Constants Management

+- **Centralized Constants**: The app uses a centralized approach to constants management, with dedicated files for related constants.
+  - **Location Constants**: `constants/map/locationConstants.ts` contains all location-related constants, including default locations, zoom levels, and animation durations.
+  - **Theme Constants**: `styles/theme.ts` contains all theme-related constants, including colors, typography, spacing, and border radius.
+  - **API Constants**: Various constants related to API endpoints and data structures are defined in their respective modules.
+- **Benefits**:
+  - **Consistency**: Ensures consistent values are used throughout the application.
+  - **Maintainability**: Makes it easier to update values in a single place.
+  - **Readability**: Improves code readability by using semantic names instead of magic numbers.
+  - **Type Safety**: Provides TypeScript interfaces for complex data structures.